microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 - **baseline file**: json file including the baseline values for the metrics.

-    `Tips`: this file will be released in [SuperBench Results Repo](https://github.com/microsoft/superbench-results/tree/main)
+    `Tips`: this file for the partly representative machine types will be published in [SuperBench Results Repo](https://github.com/microsoft/superbench-results/tree/main) with the release of Superbench.

 ### Rule file